Manta-Network/docs/docs/calamari/SDK.md

 You should see your extrinsic show up on polkadot.js explorer.
 Then you will notice an increase in your private balance.

-## Signer
+## Manta Signer

-Manta Signer is a desktop application which generates zero knowledge proofs for MantaPay transactions and manages the private keys of your UTXOs.
-The signer is open sourced and you may find instruction on how to set it up at [manta-signer](https://github.com/Manta-Network/manta-signer).
+`Manta Signer` is a desktop application that generates zero-knowledge proofs for `MantaPay` transactions and manages the private keys of your UTXOs.
+The signer is open-source and you can find instructions on how to set it up on the [manta-signer](https://github.com/Manta-Network/manta-signer).

-In short you need to install `tauri-cli` and build the signer with `cargo tauri build`.
-Then run the signer and create your private address by following the user prompts.
+To get started, you need to install `tauri-cli` and build the signer using `cargo tauri build`.
+Then, run the signer and create your private address by following the prompts.
-If you don't need ot interact with the signer directly you can run a simple test server with `cargo run --example test_server --features=unsafe-disable-cors,disable-restart --release`
+If you do not need to interact with the signer directly, you can run a simple test server with `cargo run --example test_server --features=unsafe-disable-cors,disable-restart --release`.